mbmehran/COVID-19_MarkovMonteCarlo/README.md

 [Simulated source code will be posted soon.]

 ## Simple Model:
-In the simple version of this COVID-19 outbreak simulation, we only use few parameters aiming to describe epidemic effect for general audience and raise awareness about "Social distancing" as well as "personal hygiene"; similar to Harry Steven's [work](https://www.washingtonpost.com/graphics/2020/world/corona-simulator/?fbclid=IwAR0LrA8mFe_8tZTsliPL8mBIac7qOpEuN_xAAYfTluH-GvCN8bor2pPSX5A&utm_campaign=wp_main&utm_medium=social&utm_source=facebook).
-Here, I tried to give readers more tangible definition/metric for the social distance and personal hygiene to avoid any underestimation during this infectious disease outbreaks.
+In the simple version of this COVID-19 outbreak simulation, we only use few parameters aiming to describe epidemic effect for general audience and to raise awareness about "Social distancing" as well as "personal hygiene"; similar to Harry Steven's [work](https://www.washingtonpost.com/graphics/2020/world/corona-simulator/?fbclid=IwAR0LrA8mFe_8tZTsliPL8mBIac7qOpEuN_xAAYfTluH-GvCN8bor2pPSX5A&utm_campaign=wp_main&utm_medium=social&utm_source=facebook).
+Here, I tried to give readers more tangible definition/metrics for the social distance and personal hygiene to avoid any underestimation during this infectious disease outbreaks.

-__Social distance__ would describe/control the average number of people that one person in the society would be in close contact__ either __directly__ or __indirectly__ (i.e. via a mediator object such as touching something which has been touched by the others before).
-In the normal situation (low social distance) when you go to work regularly, use public transit, do shopping, bars/restaurants, family/friends gathering, the __average number of contacts per week (N_c)__ can easily go beyond 100 (considering indirect contacts).
+__Social distance__ would describe/control the average number of people that one person in the society would be in close contact with __ either __directly__ or __indirectly__ (i.e. via a mediator object such as touching something which has been touched by the others before).
+In the normal situation (low social distance) when you go to work regularly, you use public transit, do shopping, go to bars/restaurants as well as family/friends gathering, thus, the __average number of contacts per week (N_c)__ can easily go beyond 100 (considering indirect contacts).

-__Personal hygiene such as hand washing and etc, describes/controls __T_r transmission rate__ odds of getting infected if you were exposed to the virus carrier (i.e. person or object containing virus).
-For highly contagious virus such as COVID-19 transmission rate maybe as high as 50%; however, with all warning and precautionary steps that one with high personal hygiene may takes, one can reduce it to less than 10%.
+__Personal hygiene such as hand washing and etc, would describe/control __T_r transmission rate__ odds of getting infected, if you were exposed to the virus carrier (i.e. person or object containing virus).
+For highly contagious virus such as COVID-19, the transmission rate could be as high as 50%; however, with all warnings and precautionary steps that one with high personal hygiene may take, one can reduce the transmission rate to less than 10%.

 ### Model Details
-Now lets take a look at parameters which describe our simulation system:
+Now lets take a look at parameters that describe our simulation system:
 - N_c : __Average number of contacts per week per person__
-- T_r : __Transmission rate__; (odds of getting infected if you were exposed to the virus carrier) _ P_t : __Period of transmission__; (During this period infected person will be in contact with others and transmit the virus ath the rate of T_r to their connections.
-Set to two weeks starting the infection date; similar to time which takes for the symptoms to appear in infected person. )
+- T_r : __Transmission rate__; (odds of getting infected if you were exposed to the virus carrier) _ P_t : __Period of transmission__; (During this period, infected person will be in contact with others and transmit the virus at the rate of T_r to their connections.
+It is set to two weeks, starting the infection date; similar to time that takes for the symptoms to appear in infected person. )
-- P_r : __Period of Recovery__ (Set to three weeks starting appearance of symptoms. during this period infected person is isolated for three weeks to get well and cannot transmit the virus)
+- P_r : __Period of Recovery__ (Set to three weeks, starting appearance of symptoms. during this period, infected person is isolated for three weeks to get well and cannot transmit the virus)
-- N   : system population (Set to 1000)
+- N   : System population (Set to 1000)
 - N_0 : Initial Number of sick people (people who are infected but not isolated at time=0; set to 5)
 - F_r : Fatality rate; probability of one cannot be recovered and die.
-- TrR  : transmitting rate after recovery, set to 2%
+- TrR  : Transmitting rate after recovery, set to 2%

 We create network systems of N nodes which are randomly connected in a way that members have, on average, N_c connections.
 Then, we randomly select N_0 of those nodes and put them into Infected mode capable of transmitting the disease.
-Through weekly iteration with updates the system with respects to T_r, P_t, P_r, and F_r explain above.
-Infected nodes have two weeks (two time step) from beginning of their infection to transmit the virus with the rate/probability of T_r to their connections.
+Through weekly iterations, we update the system with respect to T_r, P_t, P_r, and F_r, explained above.
+Infected nodes have two weeks (two time-steps) from beginning of their infection to transmit the virus with the rate/probability of T_r to their connections.
 After two weeks infected nodes are isolated for three weeks to recover.
 They may die with fatality rate of F_r.
 If they survive, they will get back into healthy population but their transmitting rate reduce to 2%.
-20 different network system are created and average results and corresponding std are reported below.
+20 different network systems are created and average results and corresponding std are reported below.

 ### Results
-Now we can simulate the outbreaks and investigate how the virus spread with respect to the average number of contacts per week for netwroks members and disease transmission rate.
-Note that in any circumstances, people still need to do grocery shopping and not everyone is able to work from home.
+Now we can simulate the outbreaks and investigate how the virus spread with respect to "the average number of contacts per week for netwroks members" and "disease transmission rate".
+Note that in any circumstances, people still need to do grocery shopping and not everyone is able to work from home (N_c >= 1).

 High Social-distance (N_c = 10)<br> Various transmission rates (T_r) | High Personal hygeine(T_r = 5%)<br> Various number of contacts (N_c)
 :---------------------:|:---------------------: